kelle/aas229_workshop/Installation_and_Setup.md

-This will be an interactive workshop so be sure to come with a laptop prepared to try out some of the tools that will be discussed and demonstrated.

 ### If you installed weeks ago, several of the packages have updated releases.

 You can update all the software in your environment using: